numalariamodeling/FE-2023-examples/README.md

           </details>
         - Duplicate the low access intervention and modify to apply case management to the high access group as well
     - Add the same IP details from the burnin to the pickup demographics
-    - Add the IP specifications for reports discussed in part 1
+    - Add the IP specifications for the event recorder reports discussed in part 1
+    - Next we'll modify the summary report and use the for loop system for years from the calibration exercise (to use a different analyzer).
+We ask it to include only individuals of a particular level through `must_have_ip_key_value='<property>:<value>'`.
+This means that the report requested below will only include individuals with high access to care.
+In these cases, it is also beneficial to add `filename_suffix` such as '_highaccess' to tag the output for analysis.
+Be sure to include a report for both access levels in your script, an example is included for "high access" below.

+        ```py
+        for i in range(pickup_years):
+            add_malaria_summary_report(task, manifest, start_day=1,
+                               end_day=365+i*365, reporting_interval=30,
+                               age_bins=[0.25, 5, 115],
+                               max_number_reports=serialize_years,
+                               must_have_ip_key_value='Access:High',
+                               filename_suffix='_highaccess',
+                               pretty_format=True)
+        ```
     - Update the experiment name, run the script
-    - If you did not already, run the analyzer for the burnin (part 1) then update the experiment name and ID.
+    - Update the experiment name and ID in the analyzer.
 Be sure to check if you need to update anything such as `sweep_variables` or analyzer years.
-Once the pickup finishes, run the analyzer again.
+Once the pickup finishes, run the analyzer.
     - Try plotting your results.
 Feel free to start with old scripts and adapt them to try to understand differences between the IP levels.

 </p>
 </details>

 <details><summary><span><em>Multi-node/Spatial Simulations</em></span></summary>
 <p>

 Most of the time, we consider our geographical units of interest (the 'nodes' - whether they represent districts, regions, countries, or abstract populations) to be independent from one another.
 Usually, it's better to simulate different locales separately, but you may want to run 'spatial' simulations involving multiple nodes and the connections between them (ex. migration).

 We will cover advanced applications of spatial modeling in another exercise.
 This exercise will allow you to practice combining parts from previous examples to run a simple spatial simulation and produce spatial outputs.
 Afterward, you can add code to introduce migration between nodes, and see how that changes things, but we will not deal with this in any detail here.